scarbrob/RGBPuzz/frontend/public/TERMS_OF_SERVICE.md

 ## 21. Contact Information

-For questions about these Terms, you can reach us through the website at www.rgbpuzz.com.
+For questions about these Terms, please file an issue at https://github.com/scarbrob/RGBPuzz/issues

 ## 22. Acknowledgment